York Factory Express: HBC

-George Simpson, the Governor of Hudson's Bay Company, visited the Columbia District in 1824-25, journeying from York Factory.
+George Simpson, the Governor of Hudson's Bay Company, visited the Columbia District in 1824–25, journeying from York Factory.
 With the help of John Rowand, the Chief Factor at Fort Edmonton, George Simpson investigated a quicker route than previously used, following the Saskatchewan River and crossing the mountains at Athabasca Pass.
 This route was well known by many Northwesters, but after the merger they refused to share knowledge of it with the HBC.
 It wasn't until John Rowand beat George Simpson to Fort Assiniboine by nearly a month and Simpson threatened to shut down Fort Edmonton that Rowand let Simpson know about this route.
 This route was thereafter followed by the York Factory Express brigades.

 James Sinclair was appointed in 1841 by Duncan Finlayson to guide over twenty settler families from the Red River Colony to the Pacific Northwest.
 Upon arriving at Fort Vancouver, fourteen of them were relocated to Fort Nisqually, while the remaining seven families were sent to Fort Cowlitz.
 Despite this, arrangements with the Pugets Sound Agricultural Company, an HBC subsidiary, proved to be unsatisfactory for the settlers, who all gradually moved to the Willamette Valley.

 Brigades

 By 1825 there were usually two brigades, each setting out from opposite ends of the route, Fort Vancouver on the lower Columbia River and the other from York Factory on Hudson Bay.
 The annual ship from Britain arrived at York Factory typically the first week in August, with the express canoe leaving for Canada by the second week in August.
 York Factory would be in a turmoil unpacking and repacking trade goods, mail, and special orders to send out to Hudson Bay posts along the express route.
 Mail and furs from Red River, the Mackenzie and Columbia River Brigades then needed to be loaded on the ship returning to Britain by the second or third week of September.

 Each brigade consisted of about 40 to 75 men and two to five specially made boats and travelled at breakneck speed.
 Indians along the way were often paid in trade goods to help them portage around falls and navigable rapids.
 An 1839 report cites the travel time as three months and ten days—almost 26 mi per day on average.
 These boats carried newly hired employees west and retiring personnel east.
-They also carried status reports, lists of furs collected through trading and trapping, orders for future supplies etc. from Chief Factor Dr. John McLoughlin, superintendent of Columbia Department operations, and the other fort managers along the route.
+They also carried status reports, lists of furs collected through trading and trapping, and orders for supplies from Chief Factor Dr. John McLoughlin, superintendent of Columbia Department operations, and the other fort managers along the route.
 This continued until 1846 when the Oregon Treaty was signed with the United States.
 Lands south of the 49th parallel north were in this partition of the Pacific Northwest awarded to the United States.
 This placed Fort Vancouver and several other important HBC stations within American territory.
 Columbia District headquarters was shifted to Fort Victoria on Vancouver Island.